YerbaSite/YerbaSite.github.io/_pages/about.md

 ### Bio

 Hi, I am an undergraduate (junior) from Shanghai University of Finance and Economics majoring in Applied Mathematics, under the supervision of *prof*.
 Xuehai Huang and *prof*.
 Yanhuai Lang.
-I'm boardly interested in **deep learning, machine learning and scientific computing.**
+I'm broadly interested in **deep learning, machine learning and scientific computing.**

 My CV is available [here](https://raw.githubusercontent.com/YerbaPage/Resume/master/Yuling_Shi_cv.pdf) and some of my projects can be found in my Github homepage [here](https://github.com/YerbaPage).